amrit-regmi/Shift-Handover-System/README.md

     -  BarCode / Password  confirmation of worktime for Each User listed. - Password Confirmation Implmented -Barcode Implementetion Skipped for now
     -  New User can add themself to shift if they are not in the system. - Implemented
     -  Browse old Handovers per Station - Implemented
-    -  Station Info Page (Staffs,costumer,contacts,procedures)
+    -  Station Info Page (Staffs,costumer,contacts,procedures) -Implemented (Procedure- skipped)
     -  Browse all the open tasks - SKIPPED FOR NOW
 6. After each Handover HTML formatted Email will be sent to all receving group set by station Manager
 7. Staff Panel
     - Individual Staff can login  to view/ Edit their working hours / Add clerification - Implemented
-    - Request for Approval of time sheet Per Week  or Month
+    - Request for Approval of time sheet Per Week  or Month -Implemented

 # Work Time Accounting